gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 8 — Tokens, Context Windows, وCosts
+### Day 8 — Tokens, Context Windows & Costs

-افهم كيف تُحسب Tokens وكيف تختار النموذج الصح. وفّر مصاريف API بذكاء.
+Understand how tokens are counted and how to choose the right model.
+Save API costs intelligently.

 **`API` · `Costs`**